canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-streaming.md

 juju relate kafka-test-app  kafka-k8s
 ```

-In order to consume these messages, credentials are required to establish a connection between Spark and Kafka.
+In order to consume these messages, credentials are required to establish a connection between Apache Spark and Apache Kafka.

 We need to setup the Juju data-integrator module, which perform credential retrieval as shown below.